Causal Inference in Recommender Systems: A Survey and Future Directions: Introduction

 We summarize the contribution of this survey as follows. \begin{itemize}[leftmargin=*] \item To the best of our knowledge, we take the pioneering step to give a systematic survey of this new yet promising area.
-We categorize the existing work by answering the fundamental question of \textit{why the causal inference is needed and how causal inference enhances recommendation}. \item We provide the necessary knowledge of recommender systems and causal inference, and then dedicated to introducing and explaining the existing work of causal inference for recommendation, from the early attempts and the recently-published papers until 2022. \item We discuss important yet unresolved problems in this research area and propose promising directions, which we believe will be the mainstream research direction of the next few years. \end{itemize}
+We categorize the existing work by answering the fundamental question of \textit{why the causal inference is needed and how causal inference enhances recommendation}. \item We first provide the necessary knowledge of recommender systems and causal inference.
+Subsequently, we introduce and explain the existing work of causal inference for recommendation, from the early attempts to the recently-published papers until 2023. \item We discuss important yet unresolved problems in this research area and propose promising directions, which we believe will be the mainstream research direction of the next few years. \end{itemize}